helvy.co.uk

 Dietary Sources

-Foods that support Omega-3 Index levels
+Which foods support Omega-3 Index levels?

 Oily fish — salmon, mackerel, sardines, anchovies, herring (richest sources)Shellfish — oysters, mussels, crabAlgae and seaweed (plant-based DHA source)Grass-fed beef and lamb (small amounts)Omega-3 enriched eggsFlaxseed, chia seeds, walnuts (ALA — converts poorly to EPA/DHA at ~5-10%)